seanzzeng/MSSwordieSFBotSimple/README.md

-Automatic star-forcing application for the MMORPG MapleStory for the private server Swordie.
+Automatic star-forcing application for the private server Swordie in the MMORPG Maplestory.
 Completely obsolete as this private server no longer exists.